 Perhaps even more compelling, they get to share their knowledge with people who are truly interested in it.
 Through a program called StreamTeam, members are invited to help maintain the massive American Whitewater presence on rivers and river areas.
 A member can become the designated expert on a given river, adding, updating and sharing everything he or she knows about the rapids, other river features, motels and camping in the area and great restaurants to eat at after a float.

 Member or not, anyone can help out when it comes to preserving rivers for future generations.
 If you're interested, write a letter to a legislator about an upcoming dam project, or pick up some trash on a riverbank, or simply make sure you leave no sign of your presence the next time you go for a dip in a nearby stream.
 Every little bit helps.

-For more information on American Whitewater and related topics, look over the links on the next page.
+For more information on American Whitewater and related topics, look over the links below.

 - How Backpacking Works